Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Models and Parameter Space

 We will take $\sigma_{\chi N}$ and $\tau_{\chi}$ to be independent parameters in the analysis that follows.

 Formally, we can express the neutrino flux arriving at a detector in terms of the observed energy $E$ and the initial energy $\tilde{E}$ as

-where $d\Gamma / dV$ is the local decay or annihilation rate, $r$ and $\theta$ are radial and polar coordinates in Earth-centered spherical coordinates, and we have assumed azimuthal symmetry.
+where $d\Gamma / dV$ is the local decay or annihilation rate (defined by requiring $\Gamma = \int dV (d\Gamma / dV)$ with \eref{eq:ann-rate-v2} or \eref{eq:decay-rate}), $r$ and $\theta$ are radial and polar coordinates in detector-centered spherical coordinates, and we have assumed azimuthal symmetry.
 The function $h(\tilde{E})$ gives the initial spectrum of decays, and $f(E,\tilde{E},x)$ is the probability for a neutrino of initial energy $\tilde{E}$ to arrive at the detector with energy $E$, traversing column depth $x \equiv \int dz \rho(z)$, where $z$ is position along line of sight and $\rho(z)$ is local matter density.
 Due to the expected localization of heavy dark matter particles around Earth's center as in \eref{eq:thermalization-radius}, we approximate all decays as occurring at the center, simplifying the above expression.
 The validity of this is further examined in \sref{sec:propagation}.
 We will see that the initial energy $\tilde{E}$ is irrelevant above $\sim 10^7$ GeV, and therefore the form of $h(\tilde{E})$ will be irrelevant to most of our parameter space.
 In \sref{sec:propagation}, we numerically study evolution of neutrino flux through Earth in order to determine $f(E,\tilde{E})$.